danielehc/katacoda-scenarios/secure_consul_acl/step6.md

 ### Change the token

 The previous requests were successful because you still had the bootstrap token exported in `CONSUL_HTTP_TOKEN`.
+Unset that with the following command.

 `unset CONSUL_HTTP_TOKEN`{{execute T1}}